-When these continua are condensed, activities may be described by points along the span between extremes described as Routine Activity and Transformational Activity.
-At one end of the continuum traditional content is presented in a teacher-centred fashion with little or no use of the computer.
+When these continua are combined, activities may be described by points along the span between Routine Activity and Transformational Activity.
+At one end of the continuum traditional content is presented in a teacher-centered fashion with little or no use of the computer.
 At the other extreme a person learns in a personally meaningful fashion resulting from the critical role the computer plays in maintaining a conversation with the human user.
 The activity is impossible without computational power.

-The learner might experience 'flow' (Csikszentmihalyi, 1991) while the answer to a good question leads to an even better question or a more complex hypothesis.
-'Bugs' are an opportunity for the learner to rethink their strategy or try an alternative approach.
+The learner might experience "flow" (Csikszentmihalyi, 1991) while the answer to a good question leads to an even better question or a more complex hypothesis.
+"Bugs" are an opportunity for the learner to rethink their strategy or try an alternative approach.
 A successful action by the learner may lead to a serendipitous discovery or motivation to attempt a more challenging feat.
-Activities falling in the right-hand column are demonstrably richer due to computer access and open-ended software or programming languages, such as Logo.
+Activities falling in the right-hand column are demonstrably richer because of access to computers and open-ended software or programming languages, such as Logo.
 Transformational activities offer the greatest potential for encountering powerful ideas.

-My goal in life ... has been to find ways children can use this technology as a constructive medium to do things that no child could do before, to do things at a level of complexity that was not previously accessible to children.
+My goal in life... has been to find ways children can use this technology as a constructive medium to do things that no child could do before, to do things at a level of complexity that was not previously accessible to children.
 (Papert, 1998)

-Vignettes along the activity continuum
+Vignettes along the continuum

-The examples provided in this paper are mathematical in nature.
+For the purposes of this study, the examples provided will be mathematical in nature.
 Other domains may be explored in subsequent work.
 However, it seems obvious that an activity like digital movie making would progress along the continuum based on well-established aesthetic values.
 Evaluating how well the movie entertains, communicates, inspires, surprises, enrages or engages the audience are of greater value than how many transitions were in the movie, if special effects were included or if there were more than three people interviewed.
-The isolated technical skills assessed by teachers armed with rubrics are of less importance than the learning experience of the learner and her audience or collaborators.
+The isolated technical skills assessed by teachers armed with rubrics are of less importance than the learning experience of the learner and her audience or peers.

-Although far from empirical, it may be possible to divide the continuum into five pairs or ten units.
+Although far from empirical, it may be possible to divide the continuum into ten units or five pairs of units.

-Routine Activity-Teacher-centred

-Level 1 Level 2 A student solves dozens of similar arithmetic problems on a worksheet in an attempt to memorise his multiplication tables.
-A student uses a piece of computer-assisted software to play a game in which the frequency of problems presented increases after a correct answer.
-This is thought to increase recall of math facts
+Routine Activity - Teacher-centered Little Impact of Computers Level 1 Level 2 A student solves dozens of similar arithmetic prob- lems on a worksheet in an attempt to memorize his multiplication tables.
+A student uses a piece of computer-assisted soft- ware to play a game in which the frequency of problems presented increases after a correct an- swer.
+This is thought to increase recall of math facts.
+Explanation of Levels 1 &amp; 2: Level 1 describes an activity that is teacher-directed, routine and does not require or benefit from the use of a computer.

-Little impact of Computers

-Explanation of Levels 1 & 2: Level 1 describes an activity that is teacher-directed, routine and does not require or benefit from the use of a computer.
 In Level 2, the computer may make the activity a bit more fun or even lead to slightly greater efficiency.
 It hardly improves the learning of arithmetic or situates it in a meaningful context.

-A student uses tactile manipulatives to make patterns on her desk.
+Level 3 Level 4 A student uses tactile manipulatives to make patterns on her desk.
 Tangrams or pattern blocks may be used.
 The teacher may expect that terms like symmetry or tessellation will be remembered as a result of the activity.

-Computer software provides virtual manipulatives on the computer screen that allow a child to produce an infinite number of a piece, change their colour, save and print the designs created.
+Computer software provides virtual manipulatives on the computer screen that allow a child to produce an infinite number of a piece, change their color, save and print the designs created.
+Explanation of Levels 3 &amp; 4: Level 3 uses tactile objects to make geometric concepts more concrete, but those concepts remain decontextualized and the activity only exists because of a teacher's insistence.
+Many advocates of